easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/1_Intro/1_02_Lmod.md

 It is not all that important to include all those lines in a module file, but some of those lines get a special treatment from Lmod.
 The line starting with ``Description`` is used by ``module spider`` to provide some brief information about the module if it is not totally resolved.
-This comes with a limitation though: It is not show for each version of the module, so ideally all "GROMACS" modules should contain the same description line and use other lines to provide further information about what distinguished a particular version.
+This comes with a limitation though: It is not shown for each version of the module, so ideally all "GROMACS" modules should contain the same description line and use other lines to provide further information about what distinguished a particular version.
 Likewise the ``Category:`` line is used by the ``spider_decoration`` hook that can be used to add decoration to the spider level 1 output.
-All in all the ``whatis`` function if often overlooked in Lmod-based module functionx but it is a very useful function to include in the proper way in module files.
+All in all the ``whatis`` function is often overlooked in Lmod-based module functionx but it is a very useful function to include in the proper way in module files.
+The EasyBuild support for the ``whatis`` lines is also far from ideal.
+It will autogenerate certain lines from information specified in the EasyBuild recipes, but it also allows to specify ``whatis`` lines yourself via a parameter in the EasyBuild recipes.
+However, as soon as you specify the parameter, it will no longer auto-generate the other lines.

 A third function that provides information to the search commands is ``extensions``.
 It can be used to list up the extensions supported by the module.
 The argument list may seem strange as it takes only a single argument, a string of comma-separated ``extension/version`` elements, but that is because the number of arguments to a function is limited in Lua and that limit can actually be met easily by modules for Python, Perl or R packages.

 ---